Dura Heat River BirchBetula nigra 'BNMTF'

 Not only is the Dura Heat River Birch more resistant to heat, with better bark color and a denser crown, it is also more resistant to pests and diseases.
 It is also more drought-resistant, so it will grow much better in ordinary to dry soil, if you do not have the wet soil this species loves.
 If you are looking for a hardy, easy-to-grow tree that will fit into any garden and add charm all year round, or if you already know birch trees and need one for a hotter region, then the Dura Heat River Birch is an ideal choice.

-Birch trees are charming and popular trees, notable mostly for their rapid growth and for their attractive bark.
-Many people are familiar with the white-barked birches, but there are serious pest problems in growing them.
+Birch are charming and popular trees, notable mostly for their rapid growth and for their attractive bark.
+Many people are familiar with the white-barked birches, but there are serious pest problems when it comes to growing them.
 The native river birch is a good alternative.
 It also has beautiful peeling bark, but in many shades of pink, orange, tan and dark-red, making a colorful show in the garden, especially in winter and spring.
 However, this tree grows best in cooler areas and in damp soil.
-To change that, plant breeders have worked to improve the tree and they developed the Dura Heat River Birch, which as the name suggests is much more tolerant of heat and drought, as well as having more attractive bark and being more resistant to drought, pests and diseases.
+To change that, plant breeders have worked to improve the tree and they developed the Dura Heat® River Birch, which as the name suggests is much more tolerant of heat and drought, as well as having more attractive bark and being more resistant to drought, pests and diseases.